 To measure breathing rate, count the number of times the chest expands in 10 seconds and multiply by six.
 You can do this either by watching your pet or resting your hand on the ribs.

 Normal respiration should not make any noise, and should require very little effort.
 Of course, if you have a brachycephalic breed like a Pug, English Bulldog, Himalayan cat or Persian cat, a little snort from time to time can be expected!

 How to take your pet's body temperature

 A normal body temperature for dogs and cats is around 100.5 to 102.5°F. And yes, the best measure of true body temperature is taken rectally with a thermometer, so you might want to distract your pet with a treat or toy while you take the temperature.
 If you (or your pet) aren’t comfortable with that particular method, the next best tool is an ear thermometer or “touch-free” infrared thermometer made for animals.

 Once you’ve taken your pet’s vitals, keep a log of their normal numbers in the event you ever need to grab it and go.
-You can use a smart phone app to store this information or keep it in your pet first aid kit, along with more details about their medical history and pet insurance information.
+You can use a smart phone app to store this information or keep it in your pet first aid kit, along with more details about their medical history and their pet insurance information.
 As important as your pet’s vitals can be, their medical history (including ALL medications they’re taking) is just as, if not more, important to the treating veterinarian.